Mouse plagues in Australia

 Mouse plagues have occurred several times throughout parts of Australia since wild house mice (Mus musculus) were introduced by European colonists along with the First Fleet in 1788.
 Australia and China are the two countries in the world where plagues of mice are known to occur.

 Mouse plagues occur in southern and eastern Australia, usually in the grain-growing regions, around every four years.
 Aggregating around food sources during plagues, mice can reach a density of up to 3000 /ha.
+During a severe plague in 2026, the CSIRO estimated densities of up to 8000 /ha.

 History

 Early mice plagues

 Mice probably arrived in Australia as stowaways on board the First Fleet of British colonists in 1788.
 An early localised plague of mice occurred around Walgett in New South Wales in 1871.
 In 1872 another plague was recorded near Saddleworth in South Australia with farmers ploughing the soil to destroy mouse nests.

 1880s and 1890s

 In 1880 a plague of mice was noted along an area of the Goulburn River.

 South Australia experienced another plague in 1890 in the Mid North region in areas around Oladdie, Mundoora and Georgetown.